 12. Remote Work Allowance

-A remote work allowance is a stipend provided to employees who work from home to help cover the costs associated with setting up and maintaining a home office.
-This allowance can include expenses for high-speed internet, office supplies, ergonomic furniture, and utility bills.
+A remote work allowance is a stipend provided to remote employees to cover costs associated with setting up and maintaining a home office.
+This includes expenses for high-speed internet, office supplies, ergonomic furniture, and utility bills.

 13. Company Car

-A company car provides employees with a vehicle for personal and professional use, often including maintenance and fuel costs.
+A company car provides employees with a vehicle for personal and professional use, often including maintenance, fuel, and insurance costs.

 After talking about employee fringe benefits examples, we need to mention another important topic: Taxes.
 Tax-exempt fringe benefits are perks provided by an employer to employees that are not subject to income tax.
 These benefits are designed to enhance the overall compensation package without increasing the employee's tax burden.